 - Incorrect position of the tire bead on the wheel rim.

-- Tire defects, such as tread warping or peeling, and swelling caused by impact damage.
-Light dents on the sidewall of a tire are not defects and do not affect ride quality.
+- Tyre defects such as tread deformation or separation, as well as bulges caused by impact damage.
+Light dents on the sidewall of the tyre are not defects and do not affect the ride quality.

 Tire balancing